-

 Health and Safety

-The use of AI should not create new health and safety risks for employees.
+The use of AI should not create new health and safety risks for workers.
 Employers are responsible for ensuring a safe working environment, which includes assessing and mitigating risks associated with new technologies.
 The introduction of AI can lead to increased stress, anxiety or other kinds of negative emotions amongst employees, so employers should consider the psychological impact and provide appropriate support.

-Transparency and accountability
+Transparency and Accountability

-Employers must ensure that AI systems are transparent and that employees understand how these systems make decisions affecting them.
-Recently, the EU is finalizing the adoption the Platform Work Directive, which – once introduced also in Italy – will provide new rules, ensuring that so-called Gig Economy platforms must ensure human oversight on important decisions that directly affect the platform workers.
+In October 2024, the EU has finalized the adoption the Platform Work Directive (Directive (EU) 2024/2831) which provides new rules aimed at ensuring that Gig Economy platforms must ensure inter alia appropriate human oversight of AI systems used to manage platform workers, as well as a right to explanation for important decisions that directly affect the workers.
 Platforms are also forbidden from processing certain types of personal data belonging to workers, such as data on someone’s emotional or psychological state and personal beliefs.
+The Directive must be transposed by Member States, including Italy, by 2 December 2026.

 -

-What privacy issues arise from the use of artificial intelligence?
+What privacy issues arise from the development (including training) and use of artificial intelligence?

 Starting from the above, it should be noted that not all AI systems leverage personal data.
 For those that do, however, the privacy issues can be categorized into several areas: